davidfoerster/schema-matching/README.md

 Usage
 -----

-Run `./schema-matching --help` to see a usage description.
+Run `./schema-matching --help` to see a usage description or try the shell scripts in `demo`.

 Pre-requisites